Health and Safety Quick Links

 - MUIReports@summitdd.org

-A Major Unusual Incident (MUI) is any alleged, suspected or actual incident that adversely affect the health, safety or welfare of an individual with a disability supported by Summit DD.
-Staff at Summit DD take the initial report, ensure immediate actions are in place, investigate the incident, and ensure that a prevention plan is in place.
-For incidents of an alleged criminal nature, Summit DD works with law enforcement.
-Summit DD has law enforcement from the Summit County Sheriff’s office at our offices to ensure coordination between our investigations.
-MUIs can be reported to Summit DD by staff, individuals with disabilities, families, providers or the general public a variety of ways, including the afterhours MUI reporting number.
+A Major Unusual Incident (MUI) is any alleged, suspected, or actual incident that adversely affects the health, safety, or welfare of an individual with a disability supported by Summit DD.
+Summit DD staff take the initial report, ensure immediate actions are in place, investigate the incident, and then ensure that a prevention plan is in place.
+For alleged incidents of a criminal nature, Summit DD works with local law enforcement.
+MUIs can be reported to Summit DD by staff, individuals with disabilities, families, providers, or the general public a variety of ways, including the afterhours MUI reporting number.

 Provider Compliance: